DEMERS LAW PLLC logo

 Frequently Asked Questions

-How long does DEMERS LAW PLLC take to show results?
+How does DEMERS LAW PLLC compare to similar companies?

 • Michigan consumers filing Chapter 7 or Chapter 13 bankruptcy who prefer local, experienced representation